euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

-# VMware AirWatch Software Development Kit (SDK)
+# VMware Workspace ONE Software Development Kit (SDK)
 ## iOS And Android - Getting Started

-This document explains how to integrate the AirWatch SDKs into your Xamarin-built apps.
+This document explains how to integrate the Workspace ONE SDKs into your Xamarin-built apps.

- For detailed information about the AirWatch SDK and managing internal apps, See the **VMware AirWatch Mobile Application Management (MAM) Guide** and the **VMware AirWatch SDK Technical Implementation Guides** located on the AirWatch Resources Portal at https://resources.air-watch.com.
+ For detailed information about the Workspace ONE SDK and managing internal apps, See the **VMware AirWatch Mobile Application Management (MAM) Guide** and the **VMware Workspace ONE SDK Technical Implementation Guides** located on the Workspace ONE Resources Portal at https://resources.workspaceone.com.

 ## iOS Overview
-In order to inject AirWatch SDK functionality into your  Xamarin AWSDK App, integrate the two systems.
+In order to inject Workspace ONE SDK functionality into your  Xamarin AWSDK App, integrate the two systems.

 ### Requirements
-* iOS 9.0+
+* iOS 10.0+
 * Xamarin Studio
 	* If you have Visual Studio with the Xamarin plug-in, this should also work, but this document is based on Xamarin Studio.
-* AirWatch-enrolled iOS test device
+* Workspace ONE-enrolled iOS test device
-* The AirWatch Xamarin SDK (AWSDK) package from the Nuget Store.
+* The Workspace ONE Xamarin SDK (AWSDK) package from the Nuget Store.
-* A Xamarin iOS app to integrate with the Airwatch SDK
+* A Xamarin iOS app to integrate with the Workspace ONE SDK
 	* If you do not have a suitable application, you can create a new application in Xamarin Studio and integrate the SDK into that.

-### Add App to the AirWatch Console
+### Add App to the Workspace ONE UEM Console
-Upload your internal app to the AirWatch Admin Console to register it with the system.
-This step enables AirWatch to identify the app and to add functionality to it.
+Upload your internal app to the Workspace ONE UEM Console to register it with the system.
+This step enables UEM Console to identify the app and to add functionality to it.
 The **AirWatch MAM Guide** details how to upload an internal app.

 1. In Xamarin, export the app as a signed IPA.
-2. Log into the AirWatch Admin Console as an administrator.
+2. Log into the Workspace ONE UEM Console as an administrator.
 3. Navigate to **Apps & Books > Applications > List View > Internal** and then choose **Add Application**.
 4. Select **Upload > Local File**, add the IPA file, and select **Continue**.
 5. Select **More** and choose **SDK**.